The final round of qualifying for the 2026 China Open produced plenty of drama as the 16 successful players secured their places at the venue stages.

 Jackson Page beat Yuan Sijun 6-3, Anthony McGill dispatched Joe O’Connor 6-2, and Matthew Selt edged Ali Carter 6-5 in another close encounter.

-Zhou Yuelong ended amateur Chen Ruifu’s impressive run with a 6-3 victory, Liu Hongyu thrashed Iulian Boiko 6-0, David Gilbert defeated Xu Si 6-2, and Yao Pengcheng completed the line-up of qualifiers by overcoming He Guoqiang 6-2.
+Zhou Yuelong ended amateur Chen Ruifu’s impressive run with a 6-3 victory, while Liu Hongyu, David Gilbert, and Yao Pengcheng completed the line-up of qualifiers.

 The venue stages for the this year’s China Open – back on the calendar for the first time since 2019 – will take place from August 8 to 16.